what is it? why do i want it? how do i get it?

 This is not

-How into your job are you?
-How connected do you feel to the organization whose name appears on your paycheck?
+How connected do you feel to the organization whose name appears on your LinkedIn profile?
 How much of your career can you see spending there?
 How much of yourself do you put into your work, because you want to, not because you have to?

 The answers to these questions define the term Employee Engagement better than any dictionary-style definition we might offer.
-More than employee satisfaction, engagement speaks to a deeper emotional bond between employee and employer, a bond that drives individual and group performance, and has a direct bearing on business results.
-In fact, our firm’s research over the last 18 years shows that an intentional strategy of having a focused, engaged, and capably led workforce is one of the best things any company – large or small - can do for its bottom line.
+More than employee satisfaction, engagement speaks to a deeper emotional bond between the individual, their work, and the organization – a bond that drives individual and group performance, and that has a direct bearing on business results.
+In fact, our firm’s research since 1995 shows that an intentional strategy of having a focused, engaged, and capably led workforce is one of the best things your organization (or your competitors’) can do for its bottom line.

 In our most recent book, Contented Cows Still Give Better Milk, we were able, once again, to put forth a compelling business case for Employee Engagement.
 In this go-round, a sequel to our 1998 work, Contented Cows Give Better Milk, we compared the financial performance of 12 “Contented Cow” employers (companies with stellar employer reputations and strong strategies around people practices) to the performance of the economy at large.
 Over a ten-year study period, our corporate exemplars managed to outperform indices of the U.S. economy by a substantial margin and make some serious money for their investors.